 In May of 2018, the Authority signed a revised Memorandum of Understanding with the Hunley Commission.
-The Authority agrees to be responsible for accomplishing the Mission of the Museum Authority and includes a capital project of no less than \$80 million.
+The Authority agrees to be responsible for accomplishing the Mission of the Museum Authority and includes a capital project of up to \$80 million.